vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

 * [Registering Tanzu Kubernetes Grid management cluster](#tmc-tkg-mgmt)
 * [Attaching the shared services and workload clusters](#tmc-tkg-wl)

-  **Note:** If the Tanzu Kubernetes Grid clusters are behind a proxy server, you'll need to import the proxy configuration object to Tanzu Mission Control before attaching the cluster.
+  > **Note** If the Tanzu Kubernetes Grid clusters are behind a proxy server, you'll need to import the proxy configuration object to Tanzu Mission Control before attaching the cluster.

 ### Manage Tanzu Kubernetes Cluster Lifecycle from Tanzu Mission Control